Spillhuset/Furious/src/main/resources/README/README.md

 - `locks.yml`: Locks system configuration and lock data
 - `minigames.yml`: Minigame configurations and statistics
 - `warps.yml`: Warp locations and settings
-- `wallet.yml`: Economy system configuration
+- `wallet.yml`: Economy system configuration including:
+  - Currency name, plural form, and symbol
+  - Currency format for display
+  - Currency material for physical representation
+  - When using YAML storage, player wallet balances are stored in `wallets.yml`
 - `tombstones.yml`: Tombstone system settings
 - `security_reviews.yml`: Security review configuration

 ### Database Configuration
-The plugin supports multiple storage options for guild data:
+The plugin supports multiple storage options for guild and wallet data:
-- YAML: Stores guild data in the `guilds.yml` file (default)
+- YAML: Stores data in the respective YAML files (default)
+  - Guild data in `guilds.yml`
+  - Wallet data in `wallets.yml`
-- MySQL/MariaDB: Stores guild data in a MySQL or MariaDB database
+- MySQL/MariaDB: Stores data in a MySQL or MariaDB database
-- SQLite: Stores guild data in a SQLite database file
+- SQLite: Stores data in a SQLite database file

 To configure the database storage, edit the `database` section in `config.yml`: